shadowga/website/_docs/3/e-security.md

 Everything said above also applies to the guild and your Discord account.
 They even provide two-factor security of their own, and there's have a guide on enabling it [here](https://support.discordapp.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication).
 Similar to the forum; 2FA is optional for members but all admins should be using the feature.
-If your Discord account is compromised, notify an Executive or the owner so we can temporarily remove your admin permissions.
+If your Discord account is compromised, notify an Executive or the owner so we can temporarily remove your permissions.